 This guide discusses all aspects relevant to student property investing in Bradford.
-In it, you will discover the economic drivers behind Bradford’s projected growth and the growing reputation of its university.
+In it, you will discover the economic drivers behind Bradford’s projected growth, the growing reputation of its university and find out why purpose built student accommodation is an ideal alternative investment to buy to let.

 It analyses the key factors that continue to make this vibrant city a sought after student destination, as well as introducing the University of Bradford – one of the highest climbers in this year’s league tables.
 Read our guide to find out the ins-and-outs of investment property in Bradford.